briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

     - Use small suppliers that you trust
     - Have strict control over policies and procedures
 - Cisco products
     - Since everything runs through switches and routers, Cisco products have been copied and sold.
-The products are counterfeit
+These products are counterfeit
 - Software providers
     - Installing any type of software is risky
     - Digital signatures should be confirmed during installation